EmiliaWiehe/Tetris/README.md

 *Installation*
 - activate your conda environment
-- make sure the required libraries (random, copy, pygame) are Installed
+- make sure the required libraries (random, copy, pygame) are installed

 *Running*
 The program is divided into 3 files containing python code: 'main', 'Tetris', and 'Tetrominoes'.
 While the 'Tetrominoes' class manages the construction of new Tetrominoes, the 'Tetris' class manages all other pre-requirements and interactions possible.
 'Main' contains the actual game loop which is accessing the functions from the other classes.
 The game can be started by running the 'main' file.